surendragalwa11/spring-cloud-stream-kafka-consumer/README.md

  3. Send some messages on the kafka topic you provided.
  4. Stop the application & run it again by uncommenting last 3 lines of the docker-compose file's environment section. (group, startOffset & resetOffset).
- 5. Not that it listens to the previously consumed messages.
+ 5. Please note that it listens to the previously consumed messages.